YousefAljamal05/mars-rover-8086/README.md

 * **Collision Detection**: If the Rover hits a crater, a warning beep sounds and the mission is aborted.
 * **Fuel System**: The Rover starts with a 20-unit fuel battery, deducting 1 unit per successful move.
 * **Visual Animation**: The grid updates with a small delay loop so the user can watch the Rover move step-by-step.
+* **Bonus Feature - Fuel Tanks**: The grid includes fuel tanks.
+When the Rover navigates to a fuel tank, 5 units are added to the fuel battery.
+* **Bonus Feature - Path Tracing**: As the Rover navigates the grid, it leaves behind a visual trace to keep track of its movement history.

 ## Technical Specifications